 Key recommendations from our initial meeting included the need for governments to fully understand the problem and collect data to identify and plan for future skill gaps.
 It was also established that governments should also act as catalysts to overcome infrastructure challenges and increase access to training in more rural areas.
 Government regulation, such as the introduction of employer levies to fund apprenticeship schemes, can provide incentives for skills development.
 Employers and universities also need space for innovation to develop skills frameworks and align TVET pathways with academic pathways.
 There are opportunities to develop ‘portable qualifications’ across the ASEAN region and more widely to provide quality assurance and enable workers to travel.

-This event will draw upon these findings and recent research.
-Through discussion in plenary sessions and working groups participants will identify next steps for delivery and outcomes and build new partnerships within and across the region and involving the UK.
+This event drew upon these findings and recent research.
+Through discussion in plenary sessions and working groups participants identified next steps for delivery and outcomes and built new partnerships within and across the region and involving the UK.